Drive to the Sahyadris

-Satisfied, we retraced our steps back to the rock formation and spotted a few more birds like the Blue-throated Blue Flycatcher, Greater Racket-tailed Drongo, Crested Goshawk along with a Flying Lizard and a Peninsular Southern Rock Agama.
+Satisfied, we retraced our steps back to the rock formation and spotted a few more birds like the Blue-throated Blue Flycatcher, Greater Racket-tailed Drongo, Crested Goshawk along with a Flying Lizard.

 We were about to leave when Vinod frantically called us back and pointed towards a Drongo Cuckoo that was perched close to him.
 Not intending to scare away the bird, we took a few record pictures from where we were.
-As soon as we tried to move closer, the bird flew away.
+As soon as we tried to move closer to Vinod, the bird flew away.
 Nevertheless, we were happy that we got to see the bird.

 On our way back, we stopped by at the Asoka Hotel and tried some local flavors like Kerala Parotta and Rice Puttu.

-Vinod then took us to one of his friend’s resort “Seventh Heaven” where he showed us an Indian Scops Owl roosting in the dining area and a White-bellied Treepie foraging in the trees.
+Vinod then took us to one of his friend’s resort “Seventh Heaven” where he showed us a Indian Scops Owl roosting in the dining area and a White-bellied Treepie foraging in the trees.
 Vinod also told us that this site is productive for nocturnal mammals like the Grey Slender Loris.
-Next time we are in Thattekad, we may end up staying at this property with the hope of spotting the Loris.
+Maybe next time we are in Thattekad, we may end up staying at this property with the hope of spotting the Loris.

 We then proceeded to an area known for regular Black Baza sightings and parked our car at the start of the trail and would have walked hardly five minutes when Vinod spotted the Black Baza, however, two local guides ran towards the Baza and scared it away.